DivnaP/MovieReviewsClassifier/README.md

 # 3. Dataset

-Data used in this project is collected from the website [http://www.cs.cornell.edu/people/pabo/movie-review-data](www.www.cs.cornell.edu) .
-For the purpose of this project we used  [http://www.cs.cornell.edu/People/pabo/movie-review-data/review_polarity.tar.gz](polarity_dataset v2.0).
+Data used in this project is collected from the website [www.www.cs.cornell.edu](http://www.cs.cornell.edu/people/pabo/movie-review-data) .
+For the purpose of this project we used  [polarity_dataset v2.0](http://www.cs.cornell.edu/People/pabo/movie-review-data/review_polarity.tar.gz).
 All gathered data are programmatically stored in file ["data/movieReviews.arff"](https://github.com/DivnaP/MovieReviewsClassifier/blob/master/data/movieReviews.arff).
-Some of movie reviews are manually added from  [http://www.metacritic.com/](www.metacritic.com) and then in total, 2158 movie reviews collected.
+Some of movie reviews are manually added from  [www.metacritic.com](http://www.metacritic.com/) and then in total, 2158 movie reviews collected.

 # 4. Technical realization